 The Vimy Foundation Centennial Park is designed as a place for reflection about the role Canada played in the First World War and an opportunity to honour the Great War generation.
 All elements of the park have been carefully chosen.
 Design by Linda Dicaire, Landscape Architect.

 On October 29, 2018, French children from the nearby town of Givenchy-en-Gohelle assisted with the planting of the Vimy Oaks at the Vimy Foundation Centennial Park.
 Thank you for your help!
-Click the image below to view the photos.
+Click here to view the photos.

 The paths through the Centennial Park create a unique perspective of the Vimy Memorial, surrounded by Vimy Oaks.
 Centennial benches, placed throughout the park, provide an opportunity for gathering, dialogue, and extended reflection, all essential elements to conflict resolution and peace that the monument inspires.
 The Centennial Benches, built in Canada, are available for sponsorship.
 Scroll down for the list of current Centennial Bench donors.
 Proceeds will support Vimy Centennial Park and education programs of the Vimy Foundation. *Very limited number of Centennial Benches remain*